Leaders are expected to be perfect (though they shouldn’t be).

 Curiosity is about challenging our daily reality — what others accept as ‘normal,’ you turn it into a question.
 A report from the Institute of Medicine concluded that active children show greater attention, have faster cognitive processing speed and perform better.

-Turn asking questions into ongoing practice.
+Turn asking questions into an ongoing practice.
 A culture of curiosity also leverages the power of quiet people — introverts feel more comfortable asking questions that sharing their ideas out loud.

 4. Coach people to ask better questions